Lyttelton, New Zealand: Governance

+The Lyttelton Municipal Council was established on 3 February 1862 with elections for the members of the council.
+On 28 May 1868, Lyttelton was proclaimed as a borough under the Municipal Corporations Act 1867, and the functions of the Municipal Council were transferred to Lyttelton Borough.

 As part of the nationwide local government reforms in 1989, the Akaroa, Mt Herbert, and Wairewa County Councils, and Lyttelton Borough Council merged to become the Banks Peninsula District Council.
 In November 2005, 60% of the Banks Peninsula District ratepayers who returned a postal vote chose to amalgamate with the neighbouring Christchurch City Council.
 The merger took place on 6 March 2006.
 This resulted in the creation of a new Christchurch City Council seat for the new ward of Banks Peninsula, and the creation of two Community Boards, the Lyttelton/Mt Herbert Community Board encompassing Lyttelton, Rāpaki, Governors Bay, Diamond Harbour and Port Levy, and the Akaroa/Wairewa Community Board, encompassing Akaroa, Little River, Birdlings Flat, and the settlements of the Eastern and Southern Bays of Banks Peninsula.
 The Akaroa/Wairewa Community Board was further divided into two subdivisions, namely the Akaroa subdivision, and the Wairewa subdivision.
+In October 2016 the two community boards were merged to form Te Pātaka o Rākaihautū Banks Peninsula Community Board.